How to ensure the cable - clamp compatibility ?

 - For distribution network:

 Anchor clamps included in the ACADSS range are overhead cable fastening solutions enabling to start, realise dead-ending applications all along and to terminate telecom distribution networks where spans do not exceed 90 meters.
 Offering an effective cable grip, ACADSS clamps do not exert any bending radius stress on the cable.
 Another solution for effectively anchoring round cables on distribution networks is to opt for helical dead-ends using the preformed technology.
-While GSDE spirals install only on telecommunications networks, helical dead-ends from AADE range can also be used for intallation on low voltage power networks.
-Both of these spirals are developed for spans of maximum 90 meters.
+GSDE spirals install only on telecommunications networks, where spans do not exceed 90 meters.

 - For feeder network: